Air Pollution Can Now Make Fuel, Plastic, Dresses Through Alcohol's Help [Study]

 Illinois Plant Produces Alternate Fuel

-LENA, IL - OCTOBER 4: Norm Crain displays an ear of corn and a beaker of 200-proof ethanol produced at the Adkins Energy ethanol production facility on October 4, 2004, near Lena, Illinois.
-The facility uses corn to produce 40 million gallons of ethanol a year and 132 thousand tons of animal feed, a byproduct of ethanol production.
+LENA, IL - OCTOBER 4: Norm Crain displays an ear of corn and a beaker of 200 proof ethanol produced at the Adkins Energy ethanol production facility October 4, 2004 near Lena, Illinois.
+The facility uses corn to produce 40 million gallons of ethanol a year as well as 132 thousand tons of animal feed, a byproduct of the ethanol production.
 An average bushel of corn produces 2.7 gallons of ethanol.
-Currently, the United States has 3.3 billion gallons a year; by 2012, it is estimated production will exceed 5 billion gallons a year.
+Currently the United States produces 3.3 billion gallons a year, by 2012 it is estimated production will exceed 5 billion gallons a year.
+Scott Olson/Getty Images

 Converting Using Alcohol